-Grades will be based on a term average for the semester's work that includes the common exam score, the final exam, in-class quizzes, and the term's homework score.
+Will be based on a term average for the semester's work that includes the common exam score, the final exam, in-class quizzes, and the term's homework score.
 The approximate weights to be used for calculating the term average score:

-- 15% for Exam 1 (1.5 hours, proctored in person, closed book/notes, no calculator needed) February 12, 2024, 4:15 5:45 PM - 15% for Exam 2 (1.5 hours, proctored in person, closed book/notes, no calculator needed) March 25, 2024, 4:15 5:45 PM - 15% for Exam 3 (1.5 hours, proctored in person, closed book/notes, no calculator needed) April 15, 2024, 4:15 5:45 PM - 25% for the Comprehensive Final Exam (2.5 hours, proctored in person, closed book/notes, no calculator needed) - During Finals Week, 2.5 hours long - 15% for homework performed in Mastering Physics - $\underline{15\%}$ for weekly class quizzes during recitation
+- 15% for Exam 1 (in-person exam, proctored, closed book/notes, no calculator needed) Monday, 2/17/2025, 4:15 5:45 PM LT - $\underline{15\%}$ for Exam 2 (in-person exam, proctored, closed book/notes, no calculator needed) - Monday, 4/2/2025, 4:15 5:45 PM LT - 15% for Exam 3 (in-person exam, proctored, closed book/notes, no calculator needed) - Monday, 4/14/2025, 4:15 5:45 PM LT - 25% for the Comprehensive Final Exam (in-person exam, proctored, closed book/notes, no calculator needed) - During Finals Week, 2.5 hours long - 15% for homework (performed in Mastering Physics) - 15% for class quizzes (during Recitation)

-The term average values used as cutoffs for various letter grades will be in the approximate range of: 85% for A, 80% for B+, 70% for B, 65% for C+, 55% for C, and 50% for D and < 50% for F
+The term average values used as cutoffs for various letter grades will be in the approximate range of: 85% for A, 80% for B+, 70% for B, 65% for C+, 55% for C, 50% for D, and ; 50% for F.

-In-class quizzes covering preceding or current work are given weekly in recitation, and the grades will count toward your final course grade.
+In-class quizzes covering preceding or current work may also be given during recitations, and the grades will count toward your final course grade.
 There will be no make-up quizzes and normally no make-up common exams.

-Students who miss an exam usually receive a score of zero for that exam.
+Students who miss an Exam usually receive a score of zero for that exam.
 Students who expect to be absent from an exam should discuss their situation with their instructor PRIOR TO their absence.
-In order to qualify for a (rare) "make-up" exam, a student needs to document the reason for not being able to take the test as scheduled.
+In order to qualify for a (rare) "make-up" Exam, a student needs to document the reason for not being able to take the test as scheduled.
 Under NJIT standard policy, the documentation should be presented to the student's PHYS 122 instructor AND to the Dean of Students.
 BOTH the PHYS 122 instructor and the Dean of Students must concur in permitting a "make-up" Exam.
-Students who miss exams and do not contact and present documentation to their instructor within 7 days of the Exam will receive a score of zero for the Exam.
+Students who miss Exams and do not contact and present documentation to their instructor within 7 days of the Exam will receive a score of zero for the Exam.